AnneEstoppey/NorthSea_Dashboard/readme.md

 - geopandas
 - streamlit
 - plotly express
+- altair

 We installed all the specific libraries with:<br>
 > conda install --channel conda-forge library_name

 ### References
-All data is coming from the public datasets from Norwegian Offshore Directorate: https://www.sodir.no/en/.
+All data is coming from the public datasets from Norwegian Offshore Directorate: https://www.sodir.no/en/.<br>
+(previously: Norwegian Petroleum Directorate or NPD)

 **Datasets:**